Dewalt-arch/pimpmyadlab/readme.md

  2. Punisher  (Windows 10 Enterprise Client)
  3. Spiderman (Windows 10 Enterprise Client)

+ # Menu
+  D  to install for Domain Controler, runs 1 2 and 3
+  P  to install for Workstation #1 Punisher runs 1 and 2 S  to install for Workstation #2 Spiderman runs 1 and 2 X  to exit the menu

+# Domain Controller Instructions:

 - Domain Controller only (Windows 2019 Server)
   - Install the OS in the vm